aarhusstadsarkiv/permanent-urls/README.md

     File,URL
     ,https://test.com

-You may also just update an existing `URL` in the CSV file.
+You may also just update an existing `URL` in the CSV file (in order to alter the redirection).

-Then run the following command to generate the new redirect file(s) and update the `redirects.csv` file with the new `File` name(s).
+Then run the following command to generate the new redirect file(s) and update the `redirects.csv` file with the new or altered `File` name(s).

     ./scripts/update_purls.py